balderdashy/sails-docs/assets.md

 # Assets
 _Note: Asset management with Grunt is new in version 0.9.0 of Sails._

 Sails uses a very powerful tool named Grunt to manage your assets.
-With Grunt, the asset management process is completely customizable and very easy to fit your projects needs.
+With Grunt, the asset management process is completely customizable and easily fits your projects needs.

 ## What is Grunt?
 Grunt is a javascript task manager that has a fast growing ecosystem of plugins that help automate any task that you could think of.
 Why did we decide to use this task runner to manage assets?
 From Grunt's very own [website](http://gruntjs.com/).